Lightning-AI/pytorch-lightning/docs/source-app/get_started/go_beyond_training_content.rst

     app = L.LightningApp(TrainDeploy())

-Let's break down the App code by each section to understand what it is doing.
+Let's break down the code section by section to understand what it is doing.

 ----